mongodb/bson-numpy/doc/index.rst

     BSON document and what NumPy type to convert it to.
   - `length`: An integer, the number of items in `iterator`.

+  Returns an :class:`~numpy.ndarray`.
+If the length of `iterator` is not the same as the `length` argument to :func:`sequence_to_ndarray`, the returned array's length is the shorter of the two.

 Installing
 ----------